Saturday 12 March 2022

 Harmful Therapies

-• 'Information re Harmful Therapies - Graded Exercise Therapy (GET) and Cognitive Behavioural Therapy (CBT)' here
+• Harmful Therapies - Graded Exercise Therapy (GET) and Cognitive Behavioural Therapy (CBT)' here

-Thanks to Greg & Linda Crowhurst for sharing your experience and knowledge of severe ME and for some information on severe ME.
+Thanks to Greg & Linda Crowhurst for information we used relating to patient experience and knowledge of Severe ME

 No comments: